106ohm/PerformabilitySimulator/README.md

 * _RewardProcessSimStateVariables_ partly implements the _state variables_ and _actions_ paradigm presented in ...
 Slightly more complex to work with, but much more efficient than RewardProcessSim

 # Measures defined on the model
-the objective of modeling is acquire specific information about the model, hoping these iformation tell us something about the real system.
+the objective of modeling is acquire specific information about the model, hoping these information tell us something about the real system.
-A _reward_ structure is defined: if the simulation is in a state then a reward is gained.
+A _reward_ structure is defined: if the simulation is in a given state then a given reward is gained.
 In PerformabilitySimulator we can define _performance variables_ of two kinds:
-* _instantaneous_
-* _accumulated_
+* _instantaneous_: the reward gained in a specified time instant is returned
-Notice that performance, reliability, availability, resilience, survivability, etc are defined combining performance variables.
+* _accumulated_: the reward gained from time 0 to a specified instant is returned Notice that performance, reliability, availability, resilience or survivability measures (or many others more) are defined combining performance variables.

 # Examples
 At the moment we have implemented the following examples: